[Last updated 5/8/23]

 Navigating the options can be daunting so we’ve summarized some pros and cons to 5 common funding options for your energy projects:

-[Updated 6/15/2021] Due to the popularity and demand for financing we at PEC have developed PEC Capital.
-Our 0% funding option makes funding your project simple, reducing wasted time, paperwork, and resource.
+Due to the popularity and demand for financing, PEC developed and launched PEC Capital in June of 2021.
+Through this program, customers can potentially leverage a 0% funding option that makes funding your project simple, and reduces wasted time, paperwork, and resources.

 Rental Service Agreement (rent it):

-The vendor assumes the performance risk of the new lighting system and you pay for the system off with the energy savings directly.
-These Energy Savings generally included a performance guarantee.
-The Energy As a Service provider is paid back on their investment by the energy savings yielded from the project.
+The vendor assumes the performance risk of the new lighting system, and you pay for the system off with the energy savings directly.
+These energy savings generally include a performance guarantee.
+The EaaS provider is paid back on their investment by the energy savings yielded from the project.
 This model provides a true “Off Balance Sheet” Service contract that helps businesses implement LED lighting rollouts at scale.